Polyhedral divisors and torus actions of complexity one over arbitrary fields: Multigraded algebras over Dedekind domains

 The map $\nu_{z,v}$ defines a discrete valuation on $\rm Frac\,\it A$.
 Denote by $\mathcal{O}_{v,z}$ the associated local ring.
 By the definition of the algebra $A_{0}[\mathfrak{D}]$ we have

-proving that $A$ is normal as intersection of normal rings with field of fractions $\rm Frac\,\it A$.
+This shows that $A$ is normal as an intersection of normal rings with the same field of fractions $\rm Frac\,\it A$.

 It remains to show that $A$ is noetherian.
 By Hilbert's Basis Theorem, it suffices to show that $A$ is finitely generated.
-Let $\lambda_{1},\ldots,\lambda_{e}$ be full dimensional regular subcones of $\sigma^{\vee}$ giving a subdivision such that for any $i$ the evaluation map
+Let $\lambda_{1},\ldots,\lambda_{e}$ be full dimensional regular subcones of $\sigma^{\vee}$, which define a subdivision of $\sigma^{\vee}$.
+Assume that for any $i$ the evaluation map

 is linear on $\lambda_{i}$.
 Fix $i\in\mathbb{N}$ such that $1\leq i\leq e$.
 Consider the distinct elements $v_{1},\ldots, v_{n}$ of the Hilbert basis of $\lambda_{i}$.
 Denote by $A_{\lambda_{i}}$ the algebra